 This glossary of key SEO terms and acronyms is specifically designed for SEO and marketing managers to enhance collaboration on multilingual and technical SEO.
-Drawing from my experience as an International SEO Consultant, I’ve integrated essential SEO terminology into easy-to-understand, one-sentence definitions.
+Drawing from my experience as an International SEO Consultant, I have integrated essential SEO terminology into easy-to-understand, one-sentence definitions.
 Each entry is crafted to promote clarity, streamline communication, and support effective global marketing strategies.

 International SEO Terms: Essential Glossary for Daily Use